pytorch/glow/docs/NewBackendSpecificNode.md

 #### Operator Fusion

-There are mainly two advantanges of operator fusion:
+There are mainly two advantages of operator fusion:

 - Good locality and less memory access
 - Reduce kernel launch time in GPU and specialized accelerators